jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 Second, it leads to almost accidentally learning the most important interval shapes _and sounds_ all over the fretboard, which is extremely useful for improvising and playing by ear.

-Knowing the root note (R) in each chord shape is especially important, since that's how we know where to place the chord.
+Knowing the root note in each chord shape is especially important, since that's how we know where to place the chord.

 ## C shape